-Inserts hyphenation points (discretionary nodes) in a node list.
+This call inserts hyphenation points (discretionary nodes) in a node list.
 If tail is given as argument, processing stops on that node.
 Currently, success is always true if head (and tail, if specified) are proper nodes, regardless of possible other errors.

 Hyphenation works only on 'characters', a special subtype of all the glyph nodes with the node subtype having the value 1.
 Glyph modes with different subtypes are not processed.
-See section 4.1 for more details.
+See section 5.1 for more details.